Woodlawn School (Mooresville, North Carolina): Individual achievements

 2010 marked Woodlawn's first graduation ceremony.
 Despite its small size and young age, Woodlawn students have already qualified for prestigious awards (52 AP Scholars, 14 National Merit Commended Scholars, 1 National Merit Scholarship Winner, 1 National Achievement Scholarship Winner).

 Academics

-The school year is divided into 3 trimesters, and students in grades 6–12 generally take five core courses (English, History, Math, Science, and Spanish) in addition to 2–3 enrichment courses.
+The school year is divided into 3 trimesters, during which students in grades 6–12 generally take five core courses (English, History, Math, Science, and Spanish) in addition to 2–3 enrichment courses.
 In upper school, 9 Advanced Placement (AP) courses are offered.
 The school's drama company, the Red Barn Players, performs two major productions each year.
+Woodlawn Schools mission is to "produce independent lifelong learners who are responsible, contributing members of a diverse global society."

 Athletics

 Woodlawn is a member of the Southern Piedmont Athletic Association for Varsity and Middle School sports (cross country, soccer, volleyball, basketball, swimming, golf, tennis, and track & field).
 The school won its first NCISAA 1A state championship in Varsity Boys Cross Country in 2014 and claimed consecutive titles in 2015 and 2016.
 The Varsity Girls Cross Country team also won the NCISAA 1A state championship in 2015, along with the Varsity Girls Soccer team.